Selkensy/betternarrow/README.md

 ### Just open https://narrow.one/ .
 BetterNarrow should start automatically.

 ## Known Issues
-### If the BetterNarrow doesn't start, refresh the page with fn5.
+### If BetterNarrow doesn't start, refresh the page with fn5.
 Otherwise it means that Narrow One has been updated, and you'll have to wait for BetterNarrow to be updated too.

 ## Discord Server
 ### https://discord.gg/mfJBTJR9gt